Palmers Relocations Services to Germany

 If you plan to work there, there are branches of the Bundesagentur für Arbeit, also known as the Federal Employment Agency.
 Their purpose is to help people with their jobs search and give you information on the market while charging no fee at all.
 If you are working, your insurance is automatically paid from your income.
 Your health insurance is paid from half of your income, and your employer pays the other half.
 The state pays for the insurance if you are claiming benefits and are unemployed.

 Many Australian decide to look for a suitable apartment or house after they move to Germany.
 So, if that is what you prefer, there are many hotels and holiday house rentals for you to stay in until you find the right home.
 There are many real estate agents and companies that will help you find a new home but, beware of their expensive fees.
 Renting in Germany for a two-bedroom apartment, for instance, is as low as less than 700 Australian Dollars a month.
 Still, the price will vary depending on the apartment size and the distance to the centre of the city.
 Most landlords will request a lot of paperwork such as proof that you can afford to pay the property and some may ask for you to pay three months of rent in advance to use as a security deposit.
 If you do decide to rent out, check your rental agreement to see if some of your utilities such as heat or hot water, is included in the rent.
 If not, many providers can help assist in connecting your home to a supply.

 Start learning German.
 Start as soon as possible and before long you will find it becomes easier to talk to Germans in their native tongue than in English (and you can switch between languages of course)

 Shake hands when meeting someone for the first time.
 It’s customary

 Carry cash.
 Many places like restaurants don’t take cards

 Be punctual.
-Germans are a very time-conscious people
+Germans are very time-conscious person